 Each of the seven emirates has its own local government, the complexity of which differs according to the size and population of individual emirates.
 Each follows a general pattern of municipalities and departments.
 This relationship is evolving over time, dictated by administrative requirements.

 The United Arab Emirates has a rich history dating back to thousands of years.
 So, the country is concerned with preserving and documenting such heritage for the next generations.

-Archeological excavations and antiques found in many areas of the country have proved that a great civilization used to be prosperous in the area known today as the United Arab Emirates.
-The civilization dates back to 4000 BC, and was connected to the neighbouring civilizations.
+Archaeological excavations and antiques found in many areas of the country have proved that a great civilization used to be prosperous in the area known today as the United Arab Emirates.
+Besides, the civilization dates back to 4000 BC and was connected to the neighbouring civilizations.
 Pieces of coloured pottery that have been uncovered were imported from Mesopotamia.
 They date back to 3000 BC, which indicate the links between these areas and the people of South Iraq.

 Various stone tools, sharp sword blades and metal sheets were found.
 Excavations show forts at Hilly site, Bidya, Tell Abraq and Kalbaa that date back 2500-2000 B.C.
-Recent discoveries show a square citadel with square towers at its corners, in addition to an external wall of 55m long, and a stone mould to make metal coins inside the citadel.
+However, the recent discoveries show a square citadel with square towers at its corners, in addition to an external wall of 55m long, and a stone mould to make metal coins inside the citadel.

 With the coming of Islam, a new phase of the country’s history had begun, as Islam reached this country thanks to the Arab leader Amr bin Al-As.
 The Gulf area under the rule of Islam witnessed a prosperous period, and the Gulf became an international hub of marine trade and navigation during the Umayyad age when the vessel industry prospered.